alexwaldrop/GAP/docs/Write a tool module for GAP framework.md

   $ git clone git@gitlab.oit.duke.edu:davelab/GAP.git
   ```
   **_NOTE_**: You are required to set up the SSH KeyGen before the execution of above command line.
 Please refer to this [guide][SSH KeyGen Guide] to set up the SSH KeyGen.
-  3. Make sure that you are currently on the most up to date **developer** branch.
+  3. Make sure that you are currently on the most up to date **develop** branch.
 To check that execute following command in your `Terminal`
   ```sh
   $ git branch